rongyulin3/rongyulin3.github.io/_pages/about.md

 My research interests lie in the intersection of artificial intelligence and its applications across different domains.
 My current research focuses on:

-- **Multi-fidelity and Multi-agent Interactive Engineering**: Integration of diverse data sources (imaging, spectroscopy, electrical measurements) with specialized learning agents for semiconductor design
+- **Multi-fidelity and Multi-agent Interactive Engineering**: Integration of large language models (LLMs) with domain-specific data (imaging, spectroscopy, electrical measurements) and specialized learning agents for intelligent semiconductor design and optimization.
 - **Computational Materials Discovery**: Development of multi-fidelity tools for atomic-level material properties prediction and device-scale optimization
 - **Intelligent Design Automation**: Building knowledge-augmented frameworks for semiconductor system modeling and optimization
 - **AI Cross-domain Applications**: Leveraging AI/ML solutions across finance, education, healthcare, and other industrial sectors